johsteffens/beth/README.md

 *Beth* is a personal *"moonshot"* project.

-It serves as incubator of new ideas and as general-purpose functional basis for depending projects.
 It brings high-level programming paradigms (such as OOP, Serialization, Dynamic Binding) into efficient C code.
 It also (in a way) reinvents polymorphism and reflection-aided generic programming.

 Some objectives are...
    * Bridging the gap between procedural and object oriented programming.